 Volunteering and college scholarships go hand-in-hand, but many students are stumped when it comes to finding community service activities.
-Read this list and find ideas that will benefit others and help win money for school.
+Read this list of community service examples for scholarships and find ideas that will benefit others and help win money for school.

-Not only do they want to know WHAT students are doing, they want to know HOW MANY HOURS students have volunteered all through high school.
+It is important to note: Not only do the organizations want to know WHAT students are doing, but they also want to know HOW MANY HOURS students have volunteered all through high school and in college.

 To the scholarship searching student, this means two very important things: